 Jérôme par coeur by Thomas Scotto

 Raphaël and Jérôme always hold hands.
 They share snacks and play race cars together.
 Raphaël loves Jérôme - it’s simple.
 But will others understand them?
 This simple story evokes the magic of first friendship and first love.

 All the neighborhood boys love Philomène!
 But who does Philomène like?
 Prosper?
 One of les frères Lasserre ?
 Or...someone else?

-Elizabeth has a B.A. in French with a minor in English from Wellesley College and plans to pursue a degree in Library and Information Science.
-During a year of study at Aix-Marseille Université, she hiked Mont Sainte-Victoire, volunteered at a short film festival, and attended France's largest book fair.
+Elizabeth has a B.A. in French from Wellesley College and is studying Library and Information Science at Simmons University.
+During a year in Aix-en-Provence she hiked Mont Sainte-Victoire, volunteered at a short film festival, and attended France's largest book fair.
 Her work at the French Cultural Center combines her love of language and libraries.
-See All Elizabeth's Posts

 For our first ciné-club online discussion of the year we will dive into the demanding world of ballerinas with Girl.
 Follow the impressive journey of Lara, a 15-year-old girl who was born in a boy's body, and is committed to becoming a professional ballerina.
 Becoming a ballerina requires determination, blood, sweat and tears but for Lara, it is a passion she is not willing to give up on no matter what it takes.

 Privacy & Cookies Policy